dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 # Alternate app icons in .NET for iOS and tvOS

-Apple has several [UIApplication][2] APIs that allow an app to manage its icon:
+Apple has several [UIApplication][uiapplication] APIs that allow an app to manage its icon:

-- [UIApplication.SupportsAlternateIcons][3] - If `true` the app has an alternate set of icons.
+- [UIApplication.SupportsAlternateIcons][supportsalternateicons] - If `true` the app has an alternate set of icons.
-- [UIApplication.AlternateIconName][4] - Returns the name of the alternate icon currently selected or `null` if using the primary icon.
+- [UIApplication.AlternateIconName][alternateiconname] - Returns the name of the alternate icon currently selected or `null` if using the primary icon.
-- [UIApplication.SetAlternateIconName][5] - Use this method to switch the app's icon to the given alternate icon.
+- [UIApplication.SetAlternateIconName][setalternateiconname] - Use this method to switch the app's icon to the given alternate icon.
 - `UNUserNotificationCenter.Current.SetBadgeCount` - Sets the badge count of the app icon in the Springboard (deprecated in iOS 16+ and tvOS 16+)

 ![A sample alert when an app changes its icon](alternate-app-icons-images/ScreenshotGreen.png)